bldr-io/bldr/docs/creating-a-block.rst

 The assemble function is where the magic happens.
 If you take a look at the AbstractBlock, there are some helper functions in there to make it easier to add new calls, services, and parameters to the Container.

-5. Create your Call
+5. Create your Task
 -------------------

-As a demo, let's say we want to make a call that will output a random number to the user when running the call.
+As a demo, let's say we want to make a task that will output a random number to the user when running the task.

-First, lets create the call.
-Directory structure doesn't really matter, but the core structure is normally `src/Call/<Name>Call.php`.
+First, lets create the task.
+Directory structure doesn't really matter, but the core structure is normally `src/Task/<Name>Task.php`.
-Similar to blocks, all calls must extend `Bldr\Call\AbstractCall`_.
+Similar to blocks, all tasks should extend `Bldr\Block\Core\Task\AbstractTask`_ and must implement `Bldr\Task\TaskInterface`_.

-Lets make the `src/Call` directory, and create the new Call:
+Lets make the `src/Task` directory, and create the new task:
 .. code-block:: shell

-    mkdir src/Call && vim src/Call/OutputRandomNumberCall.php
+    mkdir src/Task && vim src/Task/OutputRandomNumberCall.php

-Then, let's build the call class!
-Extending the AbstractCall, requires that we implement two methods: `configure`_ and `run`_
+Then, let's build the task class!
+Extending the AbstractTask, suggests that we implement `configure`_ and requires that we implement `run`_.

-*src/Call/OutputRandomNumberCall.php*
+*src/Task/OutputRandomNumberTask.php*

 .. code-block:: php